 Models with large data sets require us to build charts with a correspondingly large number of data points.
 In Excel 2007, the number of data points in a data series was strictly capped at 32,000 points.
-On the other hand, in Excel 2010, the number of data points is limited by available memory, rather than by a fixed number.
-Thus, Excel 2010 also enables users to increase the number of data points used in a data series when constructing a chart.
+In Excel 2010, the number of data points is limited by available memory, rather than by a fixed number.
+Thus, Excel 2010 enables users to increase the number of data points used in a data series when constructing a chart.

 Sparklines (in-cell charts)

-Another element to consider regarding charts is the appearance and size of the actual charts.
+Another element to consider with regards to charts are the appearance and size of the actual charts.
 A long-awaited feature was in-cell charts, referring to very small charts located in single cells.
-With Sparklines, Excel 2010 has this as an inbuilt feature helping users create dense visualisations of their data.
+With Sparklines, Excel 2010 has this as an in-built feature, helping users create dense visualisations of their data.

 Macro recording and chart elements

-Another new feature that was added to make it easier to work with charts is the ability to record macros for chart elements.
-In Excel 2007, no code would be produced if you were trying to record a macro whilst formatting a chart.
-Excel 2010 solves this problem by allowing the macro to record formatting changes to Excel charts.
+Another feature added to make it easier to work with charts is the ability to record macros for chart elements.
+In Excel 2007, no code would be produced if you were trying to record a macro while formatting a chart.
+Excel 2010 solves this problem, by allowing the macro to record formatting changes to Excel charts.
 This is useful in automating the process of formatting charts and other objects.

 Asynchronous user-defined functions

-Unlike Excel 2007, Excel 2010 allows you to write asynchronous user-defined functions, which is useful when you need to run functions that are not processor-intensive and where the result does not have to be returned immediately (as is the case with synchronous functions).
-Thus, Excel 2010 allows you to break up a user-defined function into a synchronous and an asynchronous part.
+Unlike Excel 2007, Excel 2010 allows you to write asynchronous user-defined functions, which are useful when you need to run functions that are not processor-intensive, and where the result does not have to be returned immediately (as is the case with synchronous functions).
+Consequently, Excel 2010 allows you to break up a user-defined function into a synchronous and an asynchronous part.